Fringe Box

 Mole Valley District Council is facing serious financial pressure and must make “very difficult decisions” over the future of its services.

-The bleak warning came during the Tuesday, November 12 scrutiny committee when the grim outlook was laid bare to councillors.
+The bleak warning came during a meeting of the scrutiny committee on Tuesday, November 12, when the grim outlook was laid bare to councillors.

 Unless the council makes significant savings then “in all scenarios” reserves would fall significantly below minimum levels required in 2026/27 and be exhausted between 2027 and 2029, officers said.